eknuviad/Operating_Systems_427/a3_simple_memory_allocator/README.txt

         : ./a.out
     - Run make clean to remove executables

+Block format implemeted
+TLPNblocksizeTL

 Assignment Summary
 3/6 tests are able to run ie Test 1, 2, 6.
 All other tests seemed to fail becuase I couldn't resolve issues with linked list pointer allocation and off by one deallocation.
-But all methods except sma_realloc are implemeted.
+But all methods are implemeted.

 What was Accomplished
 1. My code compiles successfully without bugs.
 2. Code successfully passes Test 1, Test 2, Test 6.
-3. Methods implemeted (malloc, free, mallinfo,)
+3. Methods implemeted (malloc, free, mallinfo, realloc)
 3. Issues with passing Test 4, 5 can be resolved by fixing the add_free_block methods as this method has problems where the nodes are either not initialised properly or cant allocate the next node to the list.
 I managed to resolve the initialisation